Rhpark/Simple_UI_XML/README_LOGX.md

     }
 }
 ```
-**Pros:** No permission required, accessible via file manager, automatically cleaned when the app is removed
+**Pros:** No permission required, accessible through file manager, automatically cleaned up when the app is removed
 **Cons:** None — the best option in most scenarios
 <br>
 </br>